CIITS Help Docs

 • Icons next to text labels

-Before marking an image a decorative, ensure it provides no instructional value or is fully redundant based on text on the side or document.
+Before marking an image a decorative, ensure it provides no instructional value or is fully redundant based on text on the slide or document.

 The image of the student working at a computer is decorative as it does not enhance the concept of FERPA nor is it related to the instructional material included in the document.
-The ZOOM image, however should have the Alt-Text ZOOM as it describes the focus of the document.
+Again, the best solution is to put FERPA Guide for Zoom in the Alt-Text, so if a user sees a image not showing icon, it is clear what is missing.

 Assume the slide indicates: